neph1/comfyui-smooth-step-lora-loader/README.md

 clone into ComfyUI/custom_nodes/

-It resides in the "loader" category.
+It resides in the "loaders" category.

 ![Screenshot from 2024-06-10 20-48-11](https://github.com/neph1/comfyui-smooth-step-lora-loader/assets/7988802/e898dba8-8e78-427d-8424-3ea0d0984873)